Stand still. The trees ahead and bushes beside youFrom “Lost” by David Wagoner, in Traveling Light: Collected and New Poems.

 2. Great Circle by Maggie Shipstead

 I read Great Circle right at the end of 2021 and was blown away by it.
-I’ve been at a fork in the road with my work, trying to steer further in the direction of my creative projects and away from the last of the consulting work I’m doing.
-I’ve been gradually pivoting towards this position in the last few years, but lately I’ve felt an urge to jump and figure it out afterwards.
+I’d been at a fork in the road with my work, trying to steer it in the direction of my creative projects and away from the last of the consulting work I’m doing.

 If there’s a version of me who knows exactly what they want and has the guts to jump at it, she’d be like Marion in Great Circle.
 I loved this description of her: